-Benchmark copper on the London Metal Exchange traded up 1.5% at $9,918 a tonne in official rings.
+Benchmark copper on the London Metal Exchange was up 0.7% at $9,841 a tonne at 1605 GMT.
 Prices of the metal used widely in the power and construction industries fell to $9,756.50 on Monday, the lowest since Feb.
 9.

 “Hopes for further Chinese stimulus have helped sentiment, but the negatives are still there,” a metals trader said.

 “The Fed meeting is on the horizon and lockdowns in China have already impacted economic activity and demand.”
 FED: Expectations are for a half-percentage point US rate rise at the Fed’s next meeting on May 3-4 and traders are betting the central bank will go even further over the coming months.

 CHINA: China’s central bank said it would step up prudent monetary policy support to the real economy, particularly for small firms hit by COVID.